I grew up on Western films and series, so few things have been as iconic to me as single-action revolvers and lever-action rifles.

 Seeing and holding these guns brings back memories of childhood and the heroes of yesteryear.

 For others, these guns serve as a practical solution.
-Hunters find that lever-action rifles are a great choice for different landscapes and game types where speed matters.
+Hunters find that lever-action rifles are an excellent choice for different landscapes and game types where speed matters.

 There are also many collectors out there with lever-action showpieces, some rich with history, others unique in their aesthetics.